MartinDavidWaller/D70Box/README.md

 The D70Box project is documented in Practical Wireless, October 2019.
 If you require further information, such as the associated circuit diagram or a PCB, then please contact me at martin@the-wallers.net.

+*The project seems to have been rather popular with over 50 PCBs being shipped and, I assume 50 units being built.
+I think the reason for this is all down to the project keeping the look and feel of the original D70.
+It was an iconic look and people seem to be very nostalgic about it.*

 # Erratum

 A small design fault has been noticed.
 On the 74LS00 quad NAND gate pins 1,2,3,4,5,6, and 7 are all